 Bachelor of Science in Chemistry

-In these programs, students learn about chemical principles of the elements and of molecules.
 In addition to classroom lectures, students learn how to use laboratory equipment and perform experiments in order to understand chemical theories.
 Some common courses may include:

 - General chemistry